KkwwwkK/KkwwwkK/README.md

 ## Hi there 👋

+I'm Ken Wong from Hong Kong.
+I have finished a full stack training course focusing on Java and React.js recently as well as advanced deployment tools.
+You could find out my finished project from the link(https://shop.ken-smarthome.online/) and the source code of it below.

 <!--
 **KkwwwkK/KkwwwkK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.